psychemedia/island-storynotes/knighton-gorges-ghosts.md

 ---

-Davis, Rev. R. G. “Historical Notes on the Manor of Knighton, in the Isle of White,” Proceedings of the Hampshire Field Club & Archaeological Society vol. 3 (1898): 295-302.
+Davis, Rev. R. G. "Historical Notes on the Manor of Knighton, in the Isle of White," Proceedings of the Hampshire Field Club & Archaeological Society vol. 3 (1898): 295-302.

 https://www.hantsfieldclub.org.uk/publications/hampshirestudies/digital/1885-99/Vol_3/Davis_pt3.pdf